Nine Tips to Get Swing Dancers to Ask You To Dance

 Would you ask someone who is frowning and in a sour mood to dance?
 No one likes getting turned down, and someone who looks dour is sending an “I don’t want to dance with you and I might turn you down” message to the world.
 Smile and be welcoming while you’re waiting for someone to ask you.

-If you are a very advanced dancer, you might actually be kind of intimidating to some guys.
+If you are a very advanced dancer, you might actually be kind of intimidating to some folks, dissuading them from asking you to dance.
 Try to have fun regardless of the skill level of your partner.

 4. Take lessons and get good

-If you are a great dancer, you could be wearing sweats and and old T-shirt and everyone will still want to dance with you.
-Take classes and workshops if you want to improve.
-As an added bonus, leads from your class will know you and will want to practice moves with you.
+If you are a great, fun, dancer, you could be wearing sweats and an old T-shirt and everyone will still want to dance with you.
+Take classes and workshops if you want to improve and get folks to ask you to dance.
+Dancers from your class will know you and will want to practice moves with you.

 5. Show up early